Dartfish™ Biomechanical Assessments

 Dartfish Biomechanical Assessments

 Dartfish allows our team to capture your movements with ease, from numerous sources.
 We can film it live with a camera or phone, for on-the-spot analysis.
-In addition, Dartfish can be utilized after sport, with game or practice film.
+In addition, Dartfish Video Analysis can be utilized after sport, with game or practice film.

 The Dartfish software allows the team at JOI to measure critical angles throughout an individuals pedaling stroke and conduct a biomechanical assessment.
 The software can correctly determine joint angles and provide instant feedback to correct deficits.
 The ultimate goal is to improve posture while cycling and engage in proper mechanics.